Home

 Flying inspections

-A flying inspection occurs when a vehicle is stopped and inspected on site.
+A flying inspection is when a vehicle is stopped and inspected on the spot, for example to assess its condition and ensure that it meets legal requirements.
 Flying inspections may be carried out by police officers or vehicle inspectors who have been appointed by Polismyndigheten (the Swedish Police Authority).

-If an inspection shows that a vehicle has serious faults and poses a danger to traffic safety, a driving ban may be imposed on it.
-In this case, the vehicle must be towed by a tow truck.
+If an inspection shows that a vehicle has serious faults and poses a danger to traffic safety, it may be issued with a driving ban and must be towed.
+Less serious faults may instead need to be fixed within a certain period of time.

 Former vehicle inspection rules